Pipeline Parallelism

 The micro-batch count m is bounded by the global batch size and the data-parallel degree.
 If you train at global batch 1024 with DP=64 and PP=4, each DP rank gets 16 samples, which can split into m=16 micro-batches per step.
 With m=16 and P=4, the bubble fraction is 3/16 = 18.75%.
 To shrink the bubble, you either grow the global batch (which has its own optimization implications), shrink DP, or increase the per-micro-batch batch size and live with fewer of them.

 The bubble math gets tight at very large model scale.
-GPT-3 trained with PP=8, which makes the bubble 7/m of the step.
-Megatron-LM's GPT-3 training run used m around 64 to get the bubble below 11%.
-Llama 2 70B trained with PP=4 and m=128 to get below 3%.
+Megatron-LM's GPT-3-architecture reproduction used PP=16 with m around 64 to keep the bubble below 11% (the original OpenAI GPT-3 paper does not disclose the parallelism strategy).
+BLOOM 176B used PP=12 with m on the order of 96 to keep the bubble under 12%.
 The bubble is the reason "more pipeline stages" is not always cheap; you need correspondingly more micro-batches, which costs activation memory and changes optimization dynamics.

 What PP does well